Softpanorama

 files

 The file(s) on which the command should be run.
-In an HTML context, you probably want to specify a pattern in the shell to match your HTML files, taking into account any subdirectories you also want to include.
-Examples:
+In an HTML context, you probably want to specify a pattern in the shell to match your HTML files, taking into account any subdirectories you also want to include. one-liners:

 *.html (HTML files in current dir)